Browse by Medical Category

-During the first year, fellows each have a month to explore research opportunities throughout the Massachusetts General Hospital campus, and each fellow is encouraged to attend conferences in his/her field of interest.
+During the first year, fellows each have a month to explore research opportunities throughout the Mass General campus and each fellow is encouraged to attend conferences in his/her field of interest.
 By late fall, fellows begin the process of interviewing with faculty and planning research projects.
 In most instances, fellows select a mentor in the Division’s Center for Immunology and Inflammatory Diseases.
 However, a defined project is sometimes carried out in another laboratory outside of the Center.
 The goal is for the fellow to be ready to start a research project by the beginning of the second year of the fellowship.

 The goal of the second and third years of the fellowship is to expose fellows to rigorous scientific training in rheumatic diseases.
 This is accomplished through an individualized program of laboratory or clinical research, under the guidance of a mentor from the rheumatology training faculty, along with structured training in immunology, molecular biology, genetics, clinical trial, biostatistics and ethical issues through courses or conferences.
 At the same time, maturation of clinical judgment is fostered through continued participation in continuity clinics and clinical conferences.
 Moreover, trainees benefit from contact with a large number of PhD fellows in the various laboratories.
 The research portion of the fellowship is supported by a Rheumatology Training Grant from the National Institutes of Health.

-The major laboratory research component of the Division of Rheumatology, Allergy and Immunology is the Center for Immunology and Inflammatory Diseases, which is directed by Andrew Luster, MD PhD, Chief of the Division.
-Research in the Center focuses on the elucidation of immune and inflammatory responses in autoimmune and inflammatory diseases.
+The major laboratory research component of the Division of Rheumatology, Allergy and Immunology is the Center for Immunology and Inflammatory Diseases, which is directed by Andrew Luster, MD PhD, chief of the division.
+Research in the center focuses on the elucidation of immune and inflammatory responses in autoimmune and inflammatory diseases.
 Areas of particular interest include autoimmunity, MHC-peptide-T cell interactions, dendritic cell biology, chemokine and cytokine biology and signaling, leukocyte trafficking, innate, adaptive and mucosal immunity, collagen degradation and cell differentiation.

 Training opportunities are also available in clinical or translational research, including clinical trials in rheumatic diseases, biomarkers of disease activity, and diagnostic tests.
-Fellows who elect a career as a clinician scientist may take advantage of several opportunities for additional training in the Harvard system.
+Fellows who elect a career as a clinician-scientist may take advantage of several opportunities for additional training in the Harvard system.

 During the research years, fellows participate in the weekly laboratory meetings and journal clubs of the laboratory in which their project is being done.
-In addition, once a month, all members of the laboratories in the Center for Immunology and Inflammatory Diseases gather for presentations of current research by fellows or faculty.
+In addition, once a month, all members of the laboratories in the center for Immunology and Inflammatory Diseases gather for presentations of current research by fellows or faculty.

 Training in translational research, clinician educator pathways and outcomes research are all available to fellows grounded in an understanding of basic pathophysiology of rheumatic diseases.

 During the research years, fellows continue to see patients in the outpatient setting one or two, half-day sessions per week.
-Two years of fellowship (one clinical and one research year) are required for Board certification, and fellows may take the Board certification examination after two years of fellowship.
-However, the NIH-sponsored training program requires a 3-year fellowship with two years of research training (a second and third year of fellowship).
+Two years of fellowship (one clinical and one research year) are required for Board certification and fellows may take the Board certification examination after two years of fellowship.
+However, the NIH-sponsored training program requires a three-year fellowship with two years of research training (a second and third year of fellowship).
 Thus, in addition to the first clinical year, it is expected that fellows will spend at least two additional years in clinical or laboratory research to develop their scientific skills and most spend more.

 Marcy Bolster, MD, Fellowship Director

 All fellowships begin July 1.
 We encourage applicants to complete their applications as early as possible, and we will continue to accept new, completed applications until September 15, 2015.
-To apply, visit:
+To apply, visit: ERAS Fellowships Applicant Site

-Rheumatology Fellowship ProgramBulfinch 165
+Rheumatology Fellowship Program